ajayrawatsap/mf_data/README.md

 The aim of this project is to calculate number of units required to sell an Equity Mutual Fund so that LTCG (Long-term capital gains) is tax Free.
+Additionally you will also get all your MF transactional data extracted from Common Account Statement (CAS pdf) in csv format for further analysis.